pulumi/terraform-provider-mysql/website/docs/r/database.html.markdown

-Note that the defaults for character set and collation above do not respect any defaults set on the MySQL server, so that the configuration can be set appropriately even though Terraform cannot see the server-level defaults.
+Note that the defaults for character set and collation above do not respect any defaults set on the MySQL server, so that the configuration can be set appropriately even though this provider cannot see the server-level defaults.
 If you wish to use the server's defaults you must consult the server's configuration and then set the ``default_character_set`` and ``default_collation`` to match.